Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

-Artin \cite{artin24} proved the zetas of the curves can be explicitly computed as rational functions of $z=p^{-s}.$ He checked numerically that in many cases the zeta function satisfies an appropriate variant of the Riemann hypothesis, and conjectured that this should be true for all curves.
-Later this was proved by Hasse \cite{hasse36} and Weil (\cite{weil40} and \cite {weil41}).

-Weil also conjectured in \cite{weil49} that the zeta function of every algebraic variety is rational, that it has a functional equation, and that it satisfies the Riemann hypothesis.
+In \cite{weil49} Weil conjectured that the zeta function of every algebraic variety over finite fields is rational, that it has a functional equation, and that it satisfies the Riemann hypothesis.
 The proof of this general conjecture led to an introduction of many new ideas in algebraic geometry by Dwork, Grothendick, and Deligne.

-Katz and Sarnak \cite{katz_sarnak99} have studied the distribution of the zeros of the Weil zeta functions when the genus of the corresponding curve grows to infinity.
-They found that for \textquotedblleft most\textquotedblright\ of the curves the local statistical behavior of these zeros approaches the behavior of the eigenvalues from the random matrix ensembles.
-It is interesting that there are no explicit constructions of curve families for which it is known to be true.
-It is only known that it must be true for most of the curves.
+The statistical properties of the zeta's zeros were investigated in the case of curves over finite fields by Katz and Sarnak \cite{katz_sarnak99}.
+They have studied zeros' distribution when the genus of the corresponding curve grows to infinity and found that for ``most'' of the curves the local statistics of the zeros approach those of the eigenvalues of random matrix ensembles.